CIS-566-Fall-2021/hw04-l-systems/README.md

 extra vertices/faces, and 3. it wasn't even that much better than the scaled cube.
 So I stayed with the super-primitive form.

-Finally, the silly little blue plane underneath the tree is just there to tick off a box: Boooo.
+~~Finally, the silly little blue plane underneath the tree is just there to tick off a box: Boooo.~~

+I had hoped to get a nice little terrain going along with maybe a procedural sky, but I ran out of time, and I was having trouble getting the terrain to generate in an efficient manner.
+I probably would need to move the deformation code into the CPU side and do it offline, but that would be a fair amount of work.
+So, in the meanwhile, there is a simple square plane that has shader deformations applied undert the tree.

-I need to get a little 3D modeling experience and then maybe I can come revisit this a little.
+I need to get a little 3D modeling experience and then maybe I can come revisit this a little, however, I am at a bit of a loss on how to leverage 3D models to make my tree look nicer at the moment.

 ## References
 - https://glmatrix.net/docs/module-mat4.html